sprintertech/rpc-gateway/README.md

     name: "Sepolia gateway"
 ```

 Each `.yml` configuration file for the gateways can specify detailed settings for proxy behavior, health checks, and target node providers.
-Here is an example of what these individual gateway configuration files can contain:
+Here is an example of what these individual gateway configuration files might contain:

 ```yaml
 proxy: